In commercial collaboration with Visit Kimitoön, Visit Salo, Visit Raseborg and Visit Hanko.

 We went to our hotel once we arrived in Hanko – Hotel Boulevard – a boutique hotel where each of us got a cell in the old police station.

-Then we visited the Hanko Water Tower which offered a great view over the whole city and the sea.
+Then we visited the Hanko Water Tower which offered a great view over the entire city and the sea.
 The entrance fee was just 2 EUR.

 We had our dinner at Restaurant Origo which offers an Eastern Harbour warehouse atmosphere and classy archipelago food.
 They also had two options for vegetarians – a vegetarian burger and risotto with chanterelles and Rucola salad.